4+1 Option

 After having met with our graduate assistant, are you ready to apply? ...
 If you are interested in completing the 4+1 option, we ask that you complete a declaration of intent form after your meeting.

 After filling out the declaration of intent and completing the two required graduate courses (cannot count towards undergraduate degree) you will be ready to apply for the MAP program!
-Applications are online through the Graduate School.
+Applications are online through the Graduate College.
 Completion of the two MAP graduate courses during your senior year does not guarantee admission into the MAP program.